 Your source for Texas Hunting Leases, Deer Leases in Texas, Hunting Leases in Texas, and Texas Deer Hunting Leases.
 We have Texas Hunting Leases East Texas, Texas Hunting Leases West Texas, Texas Hunting Leases North Texas, Texas Hunting Leases South Texas and Texas Hunting Leases Central Texas.
 Get your next Texas Hunting Lease anywhere in Texas!!

-I’ve learned a few things about Texas hunting leases, hunters and landowners since 1998.
-One thing is that hunters often begin looking for their new leases right after deer season ends.
-Unfortunately, there aren’t a lot of new leases available at this time of year because hunters haven’t told the landowners they’re currently leasing from that they intend to move.
-Although there are new lease ads that become available year-round, it seems that more are available after Spring Turkey season and the numbers continue to grow through October and on into November.
-Some landowners don’t advertise until just before deer season.
-Inevitably, some are more willing to negotiate price at this time as well.
-Further, there is less competition for the leases that do come available later in the year as most hunters have settled on something.
-Contrary to popular belief, May – October provides hunters with the best opportunities of the year for finding a new lease.
+I’ve learned a few things about Texas hunting leases, hunters and landowners since the start.
+One of the most common questions I hear is, “when is the best time to be looking for a new lease?”
+The answer is anytime you don’t have one, because you never know when the one you want will become available.
+Hunters often begin looking for their new lease right after deer season ends.
+Unfortunately, there aren’t a lot of leases being advertised at that time of year because hunters haven’t told the landowners they’re currently with that they intend to move.
+Although new lease ads become available year-round, it seems that more are available just before and right after Spring Turkey season and the numbers continue to grow all the way through October/November.
+Some landowners don’t bother advertising until just before the new deer season.
+Those folks are often more willing to negotiate price and amenities later in the year as well.
+Competition also tends to be less for those that come available later in the year too, as most hunters have settled on something by then.
+So, contrary to popular belief, May – October provides hunters with the best opportunities of the year for finding a new lease.

 - Make sure everyone in your hunting party agrees on what is required.
 It doesn’t do anyone any good to look at a lease that is void of wild turkeys if there is a dedicated turkey hunter in your group.

-Once you’ve secured your new lease, make sure everyone follows all the rules including the Texas game laws.
-There’s no quicker way to get booted off a lease than to break the landowner’s rules or the law.
+Once you’ve secured your new lease, make sure everyone follows all the rules including all Texas game laws.
+There’s no quicker way to get booted off a lease than to break the landowner’s rules or to break the law.
 Be sure to ask the landowner what his rules are before you lease the place.
 There’s no sense in getting on a lease that the landowner doesn’t allow ATV’s if using one is important to you.
-If you must go off road, always drive the edges of the pasture rather than through the middle of it, and leave all gates just as you found them.
+If you must go off road, always drive the edges of the pasture rather than through the middle of it, and always leave all gates just as you found them.